 Skip to content

-A practical decision tree to pick a marathon plan you can actually execute — based on your base, recovery, and constraints.
+A practical decision tree to pick the best marathon training plan for you — based on your base, recovery, and constraints.

-1. If you’re injury-prone or inconsistent: choose a longer plan (20–24 weeks) with fewer quality sessions.
+1. If you’re inconsistent, injury-prone, or new-ish: choose a longer plan (20–24 weeks) with fewer quality sessions.

 2. If you’re consistent and recover well: 16–20 weeks works for many runners.